-Humphrey Barclay was the a producer and deputy controller of of entertainment at LWT, and he had the option to develop a British version of Maude.
+Humphrey Barclay was a producer and the deputy controller of entertainment at LWT, and he had the option to develop a British version of Maude.
 He cast London based American Elaine Stritch in the main role, but she was displeased with the scripts she was being given.
 And so she set out to re-write them herself.
 Her co-star, Richard Griffiths wrote one himself too.

 And so Nobody’s Perfect hit ITV screens in the Autumn of 1980.
 A second series followed two years later.

 After Maude ended in the US, Bea Arthur was cast in a remake of Fawlty Towers called Amanda’s (or Amanda’s Place), and then a few years later in The Golden Girls.